peytonrunyan/peytonrunyan/README.md

 [Base configuration for designing workers to execute code on any infrastructure](https://github.com/PrefectHQ/prefect/pull/8100)

 This PR introduces configuration for an experimental workers features.
 It allows contributors to design templates for configuring code execution on infrastructure of their choice.
-The key challenge here designing the configuration so that it would be ergonomic, compitible with the expectations of users familiar with pydanic, and arbitrarily extensible.
+The key challenge here was designing the configuration so that it would be ergonomic, compitible with the expectations of users familiar with Pydantic, and arbitrarily extensible.

 <!--
 **peytonrunyan/peytonrunyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.